whatrocks/ancient-history/README.md

 ANCIENT HISTORY

-Assorted selection of logos I've created over the years
+Collection of logos I've designed and somehow created.